Air Source Heat Pump Grants | Government Heat Pump Grants | Glow Green

 Air Source Heat Pump Grants in the UK

-It's an exciting time for heat pumps in the UK as the government ramps up its commitment to renewable energy solutions through financial support.
+It's an exciting time for heat pumps in the UK as the government ramps up its financial support to make renewable energy more affordable for a greater number of people.

-With the recent increase in the Boiler Upgrade Scheme (BUS) grant amount to £7,500, homeowners are now better positioned to transition from fossil fuel heating systems to more sustainable air source heat pumps (ASHPs).
+Also, with the recent increase in the Boiler Upgrade Scheme (BUS) grant amount to £7,500, people are now even better positioned to transition from fossil fuel heating systems to more sustainable air source heat pumps (ASHPs).

 In this article, we will explore the various heat pump grants available, delve into their specifics and help you determine your eligibility for these exciting opportunities.